jmcglock/docker/README.md

 # Docker
-Some cool docker containers, templates, and docker files.
+Some cool docker containers, templates, and YML files.